 So Alex cut back his hours at work and tried to buy Jill’s love with flowers, a new car, and even a new house.

-As he and Jill worked through the getaway projects, he had hope.
+As he and Jill worked on the getaway projects together, he had hope.
 But that was shattered when he asked Jill what she was thinking.
 “Alex,” she said, “I believe all of these things.
 I want all of these things.
 I just don’t want them with you.”

 At the last session of the weekend, the speaker invited the couples to verbally renew their marriage vows.
-And he said they could each have a FamilyLife “marriage covenant,” a special document to sign as a visual reminder of the promises they made that day.
+Each couple received a FamilyLife “marriage covenant,” a special document to sign as a visual reminder of the promises they made that day.

 Alex picked up a covenant, and then he signed and dated it.
-He folded the document in quarters and slipped it into his back pocket.
-He believed that one day Jill would sign it, too.
+He folded it into quarters and slipped it into his back pocket.
+He believed that one day Jill would sign it too.

-Six months later, on October 12, 2005, the Averitts’ divorce was finalized.
+Six months later, the Averitts’ divorce was finalized.